-Applicant The natural person or Legal Entity that applies for (or seeks renewal of) a
+The natural person or Legal Entity that applies for (or seeks renewal of) a Applicant by the Applicant, or an authorized agent who has express authority to represent the Applicant:

 Certificate.
 Once the Certificate issues, the Legal Entity is referred to as the Subscriber.
-For Certificates issued to devices, the Applicant is the entity that controls or operates the device named in the Certificate, even if the device is represent the Applicant:
+For Certificates issued to devices, the Applicant is the entity that controls or operates the device named in the Certificate, even if the device is who signs and submits, or approves a certificate request on behalf of the Applicant, and/or who acknowledges the Terms of Use on behalf of the (iii) Applicant when the Applicant is an Affiliate of the CA or is the CA.

-Applicant Representative

-A natural person or human sponsor who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to
+Applicant Representative A natural person or human sponsor who is either the Applicant, employed

-- (i) who signs and submits, or approves a certificate request on behalf of the Applicant, and/or - (ii) who signs and submits a Subscriber Agreement on behalf of the Applicant, and/or software that displays or uses Certificates and incorporates Root
+(ii) who signs and submits a Subscriber Agreement on behalf of the Applicant, and/or